Components Hands-on

 Simple fanout

-This time we’re going to deploy Simple fanout type that exposing multiple services on same host, but via different paths.
-This type is very handy when you running in CloudProvider and want to cut cost on creating LoadBalancers for each of you application.
+This time we’re going to deploy Simple fanout type that exposing multiple services on the same host, but via different paths.
+This type is very handy when you running in CloudProvider and want to cut cost on creating LoadBalancers for each of your applications.

 kind: Ingress